gokul2410/jenkins-maven-project/README.md

-integrating github with webhook and run with maven
+testing integrating github with webhook and run with maven